The Chinese New Year 2025 – Five Useful Recommendations

 All Posts

-We hope you are ready for February 2024, and have marked it in your calendars, as you should be prepared for a whole month packed with Chinese New Year festivities that change the business pace in China.
-The Chinese New Year (CNY), also known as the “Spring Festival,” is the most important holiday in China and many other east Asian countries.
+We hope you are ready for January 2025, and have marked it in your calendars, as you should be prepared for a whole month packed with Chinese New Year festivities that change the business pace in China.
+The Chinese New Year (CNY), also known as the “Spring Festival,” is the most important holiday in China and many other east Asian countries with large Chinese population or history.

-Although CNY’s celebrations stretch across 16 days, local employees in China take a 7-day official vacation (and return two working days on the following weekends).
-This year it will be between February 10th and 24th.
+Although CNY’s celebrations stretch across 16 days, local employees in China take a 8-day official vacation (and return two working days on the previous or following weekends).
+This year it will be between January 28th and February 4th.
 CNY’s holiday is renowned for its unique, nearly halted business pace.
 Foreign brands doing business in China need to be prepared ahead of time, on all fronts – from business to logistics and culture.

 Check out this brief guide to better understand how to treat your Chinese employees, customers, and suppliers around the CNY period, and when local employees resume work.